JacobCote/EasyMD/README.md

 # EasyMD

-Welcome to EasyMD, a Python package for simulating complex molecular systems using OpenMM.
-With EasyMD, you can easily perform molecular dynamics simulations and explore the behavior of biomolecules in different environments.
+Welcome to EasyMD, a comprehensive Python package for molecular dynamics simulations using OpenMM.
+EasyMD simplifies the process of setting up and running molecular dynamics simulations, allowing you to explore the behavior of biomolecules in different environments with ease.

-With EasyMD, you can easily create explicit or implicit solvent simulations.
-EasyMD can also simulate protein-ligand complexes and protein-DNA complexes from a pdb file.
+## Key Features

+- **Easy-to-use command-line interface** with comprehensive help and validation
+- **Flexible solvation options**: explicit solvent with periodic boundary conditions or implicit solvent (GBIS)
+- **Protein-ligand complex simulations** with automatic ligand parameterization
+- **Robust structure preparation** including missing residue handling and protonation state assignment
+- **Multiple force field support** (Amber, CHARMM, OpenFF)
+- **Restart capabilities** for long simulations
+- **Comprehensive validation system** with helpful error messages and warnings
+- **GPU acceleration** via CUDA when available

-For more info on EasyMD see [here](#more-info-on-easymd-simulations)
+For detailed information on EasyMD simulations, see [More Info](#more-info-on-easymd-simulations)
 ## Installation
 To install EasyMD, simply run the following commands:
 ```bash